 If you ever sell at events or temporary locations like pop-ups it can be very useful to have a mobile card reader so you can take payments on the go.
-Square’s eftpos machine is compact and portable, and because you can manage it using our free mobile app you can take payments wherever you are.
+Square Reader is compact and portable, and because you can manage it using our free mobile app you can take payments wherever you are.

 Where can I buy an eftpos machine?

-Square Reader for contactless and chip is available online for $59.
+Square Reader is available online for $65.
 It allows you to accept Visa, Mastercard, American Express, JCB, and eftpos chip cards for one flat fee.

 Square Reader is also stocked in 1,500 retail locations across Australia, including:

 - JB Hi-Fi